American Anthropological Association

-The American Anthropological Association (AAA) is an organization of scholars and practitioners in the field of anthropology.
+The American Anthropological Association (AAA) is an American organization of scholars and practitioners in the field of anthropology.
 With 10,000 members, the association, based in Arlington, Virginia, includes archaeologists, cultural anthropologists, biological (or physical) anthropologists, linguistic anthropologists, linguists, medical anthropologists and applied anthropologists in universities and colleges, research institutions, government agencies, museums, corporations and non-profits throughout the world.
 The AAA publishes more than 20 peer-reviewed scholarly journals, available in print and online through AnthroSource.
 The AAA was founded in 1902.